AdguardTeam/LegalDocs/README.md

 # Legal documents
-This repository contains AdGuard's legal documents and their translations.
+This repository contains AdGuard’s legal documents and their translations.